theFPLkiwi/theFPLkiwi/README.md

 4. A match-up of 21/22 FPL IDs with FBref IDs.

-5. A csv file of points projections for all players for every GW.
+5. CSV files of points projections for all players for every GW.
 Will not be accurate past GW15 (When Chelsea go to the Club World Cup so rearrange their fixtures).
-Last update: 11 Aug 2021, pre-GW1.
+Last update: 12 Aug 2021, pre-GW1.